Sunrise (How I Met Your Mother): Critical reception

 Bill Kuchman of Popculturology gave the episode high marks, noting that it didn't just rehash previous episodes focusing on Ted and Robin's relationship.
 "There was never a 'will they or won’t they?' moment in this episode, a change from past Ted/Robin episodes like in last season's Something Old," Kuchman said.

 Jessica Goodman from the HuffPost gave a positive review, although she criticized a few scenes from the episode: "This week, "Sunrise" catapulted us back to present day in Season 9, the morning of Robin and Barney's wedding.
 The shenanigans we've come to expect from the final season were back – some in an "ugh" kind of way (ahem ghosts) – but Ted's confession left me in a sweet spot."

 Donna Bowman of The A.V.
-Club graded the episode an A.
+Club graded the episode an A. "I always knew that this last season of How I Met Your Mother would be an emotional gut-punch," Bowman wrote.
+"But now, I’m not sure that even the moment that will end the show, the moment Ted meets those kids’ mother, will be the height of those poignant emotions.
+Because tonight, Ted let go of Robin.
+In a beautiful, simple, understated effect, she rose beyond his reach just like that balloon he loved as a kid."

 Max Nicholson of IGN gave the episode 7.0/10, saying it was definitely engaging, and sometimes even funny, but it also ended on an irritating note.